BretFisher/node-docker-good-defaults/README.md

  - **Enable debug from host to container**. opens the inspect port 9229 for using host-based debugging like chrome tools or VS Code.
 Nodemon enables `--inspect` by default in docker-compose.
  - **Provides VSCode debug configs and tasks for tests**. for Visual Studio Code fans, `.vscode` directory has the goods, thanks to @JPLemelin.
  - **Small image and quick re-builds**. `COPY` in `package.json` and run `npm install` **before** `COPY` in your source code.
 This saves big on build time and keep container lean.
  - **Bind-mount package.json**.
-This allows adding packages in realtime without rebuilding images. e.g. `dce node npm install --save <package name>`
+This allows adding packages in realtime without rebuilding images. e.g. `dce node npm install --save <package name>` (dosn't work on all systems)

 ### Production-minded Features